Arya (2004 film)

+Arya is considered one of the best films of Allu Arjun and provided a major breakthrough in his career as an actor and brought recognition for Sukumar as a director in Telugu cinema.

 Plot

 Geetanjali a.k.a.
 Geetha, a college student, goes to Kanyakumari on a trip.
 She finds a poem in a diary left on a beach and signs in it, saying that she wishes the poet will succeed in his love.
 Later on, her anklet falls into the ocean, and a guy jumps into the water in front of her eyes, but no one sees him resurfacing.
 However, Geetha did not see who jumped in the ocean.
-She dreams about the incident frequently with the idea that the guy who jumped has died, but her friends ask her to forget it.
+She dreams about the incident frequently thinking that the guy who jumped has died, but her friends ask her to forget it.

-Back to the present in Vishakhapatnam, here comes Ajay, a spoiled college student and the son of the local MP Avataram.
+Back to the present in Visakhapatnam, here comes Ajay, a spoiled college student and the son of the local MP Avataram.
 He likes to flirt with beautiful girls and wants them to be his girlfriends.
 One day he sees Geetha and proposes to her.
 When she refuses, he threatens to jump from the top of the college building.
-Being afraid of being held responsible for a death, Geetha accepts the proposal with the thought that as some guy has already died for her, and she doesn't want someone to get hurt because of her and starts dating him.
-Aarya is a happy-go-lucky guy who enjoys his life with friends and kids.
-On his first day to the college, he sees Geetha, who was just confessing her love to Ajay, who was at the top of the college building, threatening her.
-Charmed by her beauty, Aarya falls in love with her and proposes to her.
+Afraid of being held responsible for a death, Geetha accepts the proposal with the thought that some guy has already died for her, and she doesn't want anyone else to get hurt because of her and starts dating him.
+Arya is a happy-go-lucky guy who enjoys his life with friends and kids.
+On his first day in college, he sees Geetha, who was just confessing her love to Ajay, who was at the top of the college building, threatening to jump.
+Charmed by her beauty, Arya falls in love with her and proposes to her.
 One day Avataram arranges a party in his house, and it so turns out that Ajay introduces Geetha to his father and persuades him to fix their marriage.
 Ajay's father, who initially pretended to accept his son's marriage with Geetha, turns tables upside down by introducing another girl Lalasa and announces that his son is going to marry Lalasa.
 He threatens his son not to marry anyone except Lalasa.
 Being embarrassed by the situation and helpless, Ajay sits down and starts to get frustrated.
-Aarya, who loves Geetha so much that he never hesitated to help her, decides to bring Ajay to Geetha and helps them elope.
+Arya, who loves Geetha so much that he never hesitated to help her, decides to bring Ajay to Geetha and helps them elope.
 On their way, they are followed by Avataram's henchmen.
 They eventually find a train and get into it.